jsenv/core/docs/cdn/readme.md

   </body>
 </html>
 ```

-Cross origin urls like this can be used in HTML, CSS and JavaScript.

 By default jsenv keeps cross origin urls untouched.
 There is 2 circumstances where it makes sense to change this behaviour: